GiyoMoon/astrolabe/README.md

 <br />

-Astrolabe is a date and time library for Rust which aims to be feature rich and easy-to-use.
+Astrolabe is a date and time library for Rust which aims to be feature rich, lightweight (zero dependencies) and easy-to-use.

 ## Status
 Astrolabe is currently in **heavy development**.
 Please do not use the crate in production yet.